lazywhite/sa/bigdata/hbase/note.md

 HBASE is the hadoop database, a distribute, scalable, big data store
 Use hbase when you need random, realtime read/write access to your BigData
 Hbase is distributed, versioned, non-relational database

+HBase is a data model that is similar to Google’s big table designed to provide quick random access to huge amounts of structured data.
 ## Features
 strictly consistent reads and writes
 automatic and configurable sharding of tables